darik0d/hackathon-ns/README.md

 source ~/.bashrc  # Or source ~/.zshrc for Zsh users

 # Run the script from anywhere
-devProbe
+bugify
 ```

 DevProbe supports multiple languages and frameworks including JavaScript, Python, Java, Ruby, and more.

-Check our [documentation](https://devprobe.io/docs) for detailed installation and configuration instructions.
+Check our [documentation](https://bugify.io/docs) for detailed installation and configuration instructions.

 ## You are a genius - where can I find more information about the team?